Lazlographics

 .

 23. April 11, 1944 Lt.
-John F. Mitchell Posen, Poland was the target
+John F. Mitchell

 The 333rd Squadron diary for 11 April, 1944: "This time a long haul to a factory in